UKHomeOffice/asl-conductor/README.md

 npm start -- --ref=<commit hash>
 ```

-If there has been / could have been schema migrations since that ref, then you should drop the database and elasticsearch first:
+If there have been schema migrations since that ref, then you should drop the database and elasticsearch first:

 ```
 docker container rm -f asl-conductor-postgres-1 asl-conductor-elasticsearch-1